-- 302. North Carolina State, County, and Municipal Government.
+302. North Carolina State, County, and Municipal Government.

 Three hours a week.
 Credit: three quarter hours.
-An intensive study of the State government of North Carolina, incluring its subdivisions. - 305.
-Social Legislation.
+An intensive study of the State government of North Carolina, including its subdivisions.

+305. Social Legislation.

 Three hours a week.
 Credit: three quarter hours.
-A survey of social legislation in North Carolina and in the United States. - 410.
-International Relations.
-Three hours a week.
-Credit: three quarter hours.
-A study of international organization and relationships. - 402.
-The Growth of Constitutional Government. - 465.
-Principles of International Law.
+A survey of social legislation in North Carolina and in the United States.